-NS: Like he was right away?
+NS: Like who has the right of way?

-CM: Yes.
-But mostly about operating a boat safely and the rules of the road.
-Do you have a horn or a whistle, stuff like that?
+CM: Yeah, but mostly about operating a boat safely and the rules of the road - do you have a horn or a whistle - stuff like that.
 So, he said, "Well, you're going to be eighteen in August.
 Huh?"
-He says, "Okay."
-He says, "I'll grant you the license."
+He says, "Okay.
+I'll grant you the license."
 I was only seventeen.